tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Use Cases

-bdq:Taxon-Management, bdq:Alien-Species, bdq:Spatial-Temporal_Patterns, bdq:Record-Management, bdq:Biotic-Relationships
+bdqval:Taxon-Management, bdqval:Alien-Species, bdqval:Spatial-Temporal_Patterns, bdqval:Record-Management, bdqval:Biotic-Relationships

 #### Notes

-The value of dwc:scientificNameID is unambiguous if dwc:scientificNameID references a single taxon record in the bdq:sourceAuthority.
+The value of dwc:scientificNameID is unambiguous if dwc:scientificNameID references a single taxon record in the bdqval:sourceAuthority.
 When referencing a GBIF taxon by GBIF's identifier for that taxon, use the the pseudo-namespace "gbif:" and the form "gbif:{integer}" as the value for dwc:scientificNameID.
 Implementers can be aware of the current GBIF api endpoint that can replace the pseduo-namespace gbif: when looking up the dwc:scientificNameID (taxonID in the gbif document), e.g. `s/gbif:/https:\/\/api.gbif.org\/v1\/species\// ` will transform the value taxonID=gbif:8102122 to the resolvable endpoint https://api.gbif.org/v1/species/8102122.
 The pseudo-namespace "gbif:" is recommended by GBIF to reference GBIF taxon records.
 Where resolvable persistent identifiers exist for dwc:scientificNameID values, they should be used in full, but implementers will need to support at least the "gbif:" pseudo-namespace.

 [🠱](#indexes-to-the-tests-non-normative)
 ********************